On space-time quasiconcave solutions of the heat equation: Introduction

 In 2010 and 2011, Ishige-Salani \cite{IS10,IS11} gave a new proof of the above theorem of Borell, and they extended it to more general fully nonlinear parabolic equations, also introducing the notion of parabolic quasiconcavity.
 But they still need the initial datum to be identically vanishing, indeed a quite restrictive assumption.
 Some results similar to \cite{IS10} are contained in \cite{DK0} too, while an attempt to treat the case of a general (not zero) initial datum was done in \cite{DK}.
 Earlier related results can also be found in \cite{Ke}.

 However, until now, it remained a longtime open problem what are suitable conditions on the initial datum $u_0$ that suffice to guarantee a spatially or (better) a space-time quasiconcave solution $u$ of \eqref{1.5}.
-In this paper, we give an answer to this question.